Inter-rebel conflict during the Syrian civil war: Infighting between Turkish-backed FSA groups

+In October 2022, the Third Legion, which was made up of the Levant Front and Jaysh al-Islam, clashed with the Hamza Division, which was supported by the Sultan Suleiman Shah Brigade (SSSB), after members of the Hamza Division were found to have killed an activist and his pregnant wife in early October.
+The Hamza Division and SSSB were forced out of their headquarters.
+HTS intervened in the Hamza Division's favor, while the Liberation and Construction Movement supported the Third Legion.
+This resulted in the Third Legion being removed from Afrin.
+A ceasefire deal was briefly reached, though it failed and HTS moved on Azaz.
+Turkey deployed its armed forces to the area on 18 October, as did the Hayat Thaeroon for Liberation.

 Infighting between Ahrar al-Sham and Jaysh al-Islam

 In November 2014, 30 fighters from Ahrar al-Sham raided Jaysh al-Islam positions at the Bab al-Hawa border crossing, causing the JaI fighters to abandon their posts and flee.
 The crossing was later returned to Jaysh al-Islam.

 Jaish al-Fustat-Jaysh al-Islam conflict

 The East Ghouta inter-rebel conflict (April–May 2016) was an armed conflict between the rebel coalition of Jaish al-Fustat, consisting of the al-Nusra Front and al-Rahman Legion, and the rebel group Jaysh al-Islam, that occurred in the rebel-held territories east of Damascus.
 Tensions between the two groups took place since March 2016, when the Rahman Legion expelled Jaysh al-Islam in Zamalka after absorbing the Ajnad al-Sham Islamic Union in February.

 The East Ghouta inter-rebel conflict (April–May 2017) was an armed conflict between the rebel groups Tahrir al-Sham (formerly al-Nusra) and al-Rahman Legion on one side, and the rebel group Jaysh al-Islam on the other, which took place in the rebel-held territories east of Damascus.